 If you feel we have not resolved the issues within your complaint and you can provide further evidence as to the reasons why, we will look at the complaint again.
 This is referred to as Stage 2.

 If there is no further evidence offered at this point and we have provided a response to all the issues you have raised, we will not progress your case to the next stage of the process.
-You will be advised of further steps that you can take at this point including referral to the Housing Ombudsman or a Designated Person (see below for definitions).

 If your complaint is escalated to Stage 2, initially the Director for the area of the business you are complaining about will review the case and contact you to discuss the matter, again trying to resolve the issues that are outstanding.